nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 **Input Data:**

+- *.fasta (genome sequence, this pipeline version uses the fasta file indicated in the `fasta` column of the [GL-DPPD-7110-A_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) GeneLab Annotations file)
 - *.gtf (genome annotation, this pipeline version uses the gtf file indicated in the `gtf` column of the [GL-DPPD-7110-A_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) GeneLab Annotations file)
 - *_sorted.bam (sorted mapping to genome file, output from [Step 4c](#4c-sort-aligned-reads))
 - *_sorted.bam.bai (index of sorted mapping to genome file, output from [Step 4d](#4d-index-sorted-aligned-reads), although not indicated in the command, this file must be present in the same directory as the respective \*_sorted.bam file)